nguyenkevins/nguyenkevins/README.md

 ### Hi there 👋

+Hello!
+My name is Kevin Nguyen and I am a student at the University of Washington Bothell.
+I am currently studying Computer Science and Software Engineering, while studying Mathematics.
+Feel free to look at my repositories!

 <!--
 **nguyenkevins/nguyenkevins** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.